BMW motorcycle wheel bearings, 1970 to 84

 16. Heat the hub as before and slide the cold stack in quickly.
 It will go easily as the hub has expanded and the cool steel stack has contracted.
 BMW did it by freezing the stack in dry ice for an hour and putting the stack into a room temperature hub.

 You could fix this without wedding band spacers or shims.
 If the spacing is too tight, just lap the wedding band down a bit.
-If too loose, you can lap the much larger outer spacer down a bit.
+You can lap the much larger outer spacer down if too loose.

 18. Install the hubcap and 5 bolts.
 Tighten them only after the wheel and axle are installed.
 This causes the seal to “center” itself.
 If the seal holder is tightened up “off center,” the seal will rub on one side and fail quickly.
 This “worn space” may allow water and/or dirt into the stack.

 From now on, you only need to give the bearings a shot of grease at each tire change and perform the “shake the wheel” test.
 You won’t need to do a full service for a long time.
 I would want to look at it again in 50,000 miles.
-By not removing the bearings every 8-16 k, the hub is less stressed.
+The hub is less stressed by not removing the bearings every 8-16 k.
 Buy the greasing tool and use it.

 The ultimate test is to ride 100 miles on a day of 100 degrees and then perform the “shake the wheel” test.
 It should still tighten up at slightly less than 25 lbs.